 It actually is in two parts, the top layer and sides are fixed together then fixed to the base.
 The base itself is fixed to the back of the seat, with metal screws.
 What you may see is there are holes on the plate where the amps are mounted that makes possible to screw the bottom layer.
 Here is the 3D cad of it.

-Previous setup didn't last long, ditched the old crappy amplifier and bought myself a MRP-F300.
-Built a new rack to hold both amps and the lc6i.
-Also decided to keep the 12 inch subwoofer.
 Pretty happy of the sound and the look too.
 Looks clean (still need to zip tie few wires) and still can drop down the seat, if i need to put something long in the car.
-Would be happy to hear your thoughts !

 So, went ahead and bought a used alpine 8 inch type R subwoofer with a ported box.
 Then searched for a matching amplifier and found a cheap sub and amplifier combo, a alpine MRP M500 amp and a 12 inch alpine type R sub in a sealed box.
 Intalled the amp and tried both subs (one at a time).
 The 8 inch is pumping quite a lot of bass for the size of it, but the 12 is definitively more powerful (might be too much actually) , and takes more place.
 Hard to decide.
 Anyways, here are pics of them.